Houses in Multiple Occupation Additional Licensing Consultation

 For further information about the proposed new scheme, assistance with completing the survey or to request a paper copy of the consultation papers please contact HMO@thurrock.gov.uk

 Once the consultation has closed the council will review all responses.
-A full consultation report, including the council's response to any alternatives suggested will be published on the council's website.

 Are you a landlord of a shared house or do you live in one?